 Corporations and LLCs taxed as Corporations deriving income from Louisiana sources must file Franchise Taxes in Louisiana, regardless of profitability or income tax liability.
-Louisiana has a short summary of its franchise tax on its website.
+Louisiana has detailed information about franchise taxes on the Revenue Department's website.

 Louisiana Franchise Tax is typically filed by a tax accountant due to the detailed financial information required, and because it’s filed annually as part of your Louisiana Form CIFT-620, Louisiana Corporation Income and Franchise Tax return.